dqops/dqo/docs/integrations/looker-studio/creating-custom-data-quality-dashboards.md

 for any user who knows the report url will be accessible to anybody, allowing to see your private data.

 The *DQOps Cloud Looker Studio Community Connector API Key* is available only for paid customers of DQOps.

+## What's next
+- Learn the [data quality KPI formula](../../dqo-concepts/definition-of-data-quality-kpis.md) used by DQOps.
+- Find out what [types of data quality dashboards](../../dqo-concepts/types-of-data-quality-dashboards.md) are provided with DQOps.
+- Learn how the [data quality workflow with data quality dashboards](../../working-with-dqo/daily-monitoring-of-data-quality.md) uses the data quality dashboards for reviewing the data quality issues.